Are you looking to make some smart money moves to improve your future?

 A credit score is a three digit number that shows others your creditworthiness, and is often used as an indicator to show how risky you are.
 A good credit score is usually over 720.

-If this is one of the smart money moves you want to make in 2022, here are some of the actions you can take to increase your credit score:
+If this is one of the smart money moves you want to make, here are some of the actions you can take to increase your credit score: